edgio-docs/edgio-docs/guides/caching.md

 By default, XDN clears your environment edge cache on every new deploy.

-This behaviour can be turned off in [Environment](environments) options by ticking the following checkbox:
+This behavior can be turned off in [Environment](environments) options by enabling the following option:

 ![keep-cache](/images/caching/keep-cache.png)